MichaelJahns/codeChallenges/readMEs/bikeLock.md

             1 + 4 + 2 + 0 = 7 spins (output)

-Every position labeled by number of jumps
+Below is how the problem domain can be visualized, we must develop an algorithm that spins down if a value is closer down, and spins up if it is closer up, sums and return the total number of spins

                  +1    +2    +3    +4   +/-5  -4    -3    -2    -1

             0     1     2     3     4     5     6     7     8     9
             |_____|_____|_____|_____|_____|_____|_____|_____|_____|

-Viewed this way we can see a pattern emerge and form our algorithm, for values greater 5 it is more expediant to count down, for values less than 6 it is more expediant to count up.
+Every position labeled by number of jumps

             -4   -3    -2    -1          +1    +2    +3    +4     +5

             6     7     8     9     0     1     2     3     4     5
             |_____|_____|_____|_____|_____|_____|_____|_____|_____|

+We can rearrange the numberline to be displayed with 0 in the middle.
+Viewed this way we can see a pattern emerge and form our algorithm, for values greater 5 it is more expediant to count down, for values less than 6 it is more expediant to count up.

 # Algorithm
 * iterate over every i of str